 A Short Walk To Musée Rodin

 Musée Rodin (Rodin Museum), what a beautiful art gallery!
 Whether you were a fan of artist Auguste Rodin or not, Musée Rodin is truly a magnificent spot for a visit.
-Situated close to the heart of Paris in the 7th arrondissement, the closest Métro stations are Varenne or Invalides.
+Situated close to the heart of Paris in the 7th arrondissement; the closest Métro stations are Varenne and Invalides.
 In our case, Kent and I simply enjoyed the walk from Les Jardins d’Eiffel, after all as I always say: ‘Paris is a walking city!’

 Musée Rodin was once a mansion called the Hôtel Biron, and was first opened to public as Musée Rodin in 1919.
 The extensive gardens, which include a pond behind the main building, contains many of Rodin’s most famous sculptures such as The Thinker, The Gates of Hell and The Burghers of Calais, wonderfully displayed among the manicured trees and colourful rose gardens.

 As this year marks the centenary of the passing of Auguste Rodin, we were fortunate timing-wise to see the special exhibition KIEFER RODIN (that I found mind blowing); a combination of two giants of art – Anselm Kiefer and Auguste Rodin’s astonishing works.

 A Stone’s Throw From Pont Alexandre III